Dovid Katz: Early life and Yiddish studies

 He began to write short stories in Yiddish following his father's death in 1991, and published four collections in book form under the nom de plume Heershadovid Menkes (Yiddish: הירשע־דוד מעינקעס—Hirshe-Dovid Meynkes): Eldra Don, 1992; The Flat Peak, 1993; Tales of the Misnagdim from Vilna Province, 1996; Einstein from Svir and Other Yiddish Short Stories, 2020.
-After experimenting with modern themes in the 1990s, he abandoned them for the vanished life of old Jewish Lithuania, to some extent violating norms of modern Yiddish to write works set in older Jewish Lithuania in local dialect.
-Awards for his fiction came from within the secular Yiddish environment: the Hirsh Rosenfeld Award (Canadian Jewish Congress, 1994), the Zhitlovsky Prize (Ikuf, 1996) the Itzik Manger Prize, in 1997, and the Leyb Rubinlicht Award (Leyvik House, 2020).
+After experimenting with modern themes in the 1990s, he abandoned them for the vanished life of old Jewish Lithuania, in some cases experimenting with older dialect forms of Lithuanian (Litvak) Yiddish for prose set in pre World War I Eastern Europe.

+Awards for his fiction came from within the secular Yiddish environment: the Hirsh Rosenfeld Award (Canadian Jewish Congress, 1994), the Zhitlovsky Prize (Ikuf, 1996), the Itzik Manger Prize (1997) and the Rubinlicht Prize (2020).

 In 1994 he founded at Oxford the then sole literary monthly magazine in Yiddish, "Yiddish Pen" and edited its first 27 issues.
-It did not, however, usher in the literary revival he had hoped for, and his own works of fiction received little recognition outside the narrow world of secular Yiddish culture.
-Still, translated anthologies of his short stories appeared in 2012, in English and in German, but received little critical attention.
 In 2001-2002 he was a Guggenheim Fellow in Yiddish literature.
+To date, four volumes of his own Yiddish short stories have appeared.
+In English: City in the Moonlight: Stories of the Old-time Lithuanian Jews (2012); East Broadway to Whitechapel (2025).
+In German: Ostjüdische Geschichten aus dem alten Litauen.
+In Italian: Nóah Anshel dell'altro mondo (2002).

 Katz, taken aback by the poverty he found among the last aged Yiddish speakers in Eastern Europe (many of them "flight survivors" who survived the war by fleeing to the Soviet Union, hence not eligible for aid under the narrow definition of "Holocaust survivor"), alerted the wider world to the issue in a 1999 op-ed in the Forward, which was cited by Judge Edward R. Korman in the Swiss Banks settlement in the U.S. District Court in 2004.
 Katz began to work closely with the American Jewish Joint Distribution Committee (JDC) on these issues, and he helped the founders of the Survivor Mitzvah Project by a group based in Santa Monica, California.

 In 2012, he took part in the Channel 4 reality series "Jewish Mum of the Year" as one of the judging panel alongside Tracy-Ann Oberman and Richard Ferrer.
 Most of the reviews of his own appearance judged it negatively and he did not think much of the program himself.

-In 2013, he initiated a "Virtual Mini Museum of Old Jewish Vilna" with item descriptions in Yiddish and index in English.

 In June 2014, two articles in Tablet magazine focused on the recent history and status of Yiddish linguistics, including his own contributions (and controversies).
-Katz promptly responded (in Yiddish).